LiskArchive/lisk-sdk/README.md

 ## What is Lisk SDK

 Lisk SDK provides an easy, secure and scalable way to create blockchain applications in JavaScript.

-It facilitate developers to create their blockchain ledgers which is fully compatible with [Lisk Protocol](https://lisk.io/documentation/lisk-protocol).
+It facilitate developers to create their blockchain ledgers which follow [Lisk Protocol](https://lisk.io/documentation/lisk-protocol).

 All the tools, IDEs that you are experienced to built backend applications will still applies developing with Lisk SDK.

 ### Architecture Overview